Brunswick Heads

 How does the suburb of Brunswick Heads's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Brunswick Heads is lower than average on a national basis, with the median assessed at $40,949 while the average income stands at $57,517.
-This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the suburb of Brunswick Heads's median income among taxpayers is $40,949, with an average of $57,517.
+This is below the national average, and compares to Regional NSW's median of $52,390 and average of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $44,577 (median) and $62,613 (average) as of September 2025.

 What is the disposable income in the suburb of Brunswick Heads?